 In 2002, Ben’s Bells founder Jeannette Maré’s life changed forever when her son, Ben, died suddenly just before his third birthday.
 In the months following his death, she and her friends and family began making ceramic wind chimes – the first Ben’s Bells – in her backyard studio.
 The therapeutic effect of working with clay, and the power of being surrounded by people talking and working toward a common goal, helped Jeannette and her family begin to heal.

-Ben’s Bells are a symbol of kindness and its power in healing, meant to touch others’ lives and make our community a more gentle place to live.
+Ben’s Bell beads are created in a variety of different shapes and colors, reflecting the diverse community involved in their creation.
+The Centerpiece, in the shape of the Ben’s Bells flower, is painted a bright solid color and stamped with a ‘bb’ to represent Ben’s Bells.
+The single color provides balance and features the uniquely painted beads.
+Bells are a symbol of kindness and its power in healing, meant to touch others’ lives and make our community a more gentle place to live.
 Thousands of Bells are hung each year.

 Tell us about where you found a Ben’s Bell, and what it meant to you.